 We’ve all been there.
-Our sweet little squish is the most calm and cool kid ever… until they’re not.
+Our sweet little squish is the calmest and cool kid ever… until they’re not.
 You wake up one day, or more likely night, to cranky cries that aren’t easily soothing.
 What gives?
 Chances are, it’s one of the baby developmental leaps.
 Keep reading for details, and how to make the process a little smoother.

-Chances are your baby is smack dab in the middle of a developmental leap.
+Chances are your baby is smack dab in the middle of one of their baby developmental leaps.

-The absolute greatest hack a mom can have in toolbox of hacks is knowing about developmental leaps, when they are, and how to deal.
+The absolute greatest hack a mom can have in the toolbox of hacks is knowing about baby developmental leaps, when they are, and how to deal.

 But here are the basics to get you started.